-The Water Resource Centre includes a greenhouse that uses innovative organic processes to filter waste products as a key feature of the treatment process.
+The Water Resource Centre includes a greenhouse that uses innovative organic processes that increase the effectiveness of the treatment process.
 The design ensures the facility will integrate well with the surrounding neighbourhood and the adjacent Sechelt Marsh park.

 Click here to review Fast Fact details on the Centre.

 The building is awarded the LEED (Leadership in Energy and Environmental Design) Gold standard.

 The District of Sechelt: How Does it Really Work?
 In September 2018, Sunshine Coast ElderCollege hosted a 2-part lecture on local government.
 Click here to download a PDF of the presentation on the Water Resource Centre presented by the Public Works Department.

 Funding for this $24.9 million project was provided from a variety of sources.

 - Contribution from the shíshálh Nation - $1,680,250